PRAVEENBRO/Lead-Scoring-for-X-Education/README.md

 For any questions or issues, feel free to open an issue on the repository.

 ### Who Maintains and Contributes to the Project?
-The project is maintained and contributed to by the X Education team.
+The project is maintained and contributed to by the me (Owner of this repo).
 Community contributions are welcome through pull requests.